RomanosTrechlis/kafka-relay/README.md

 # kafka-relay

-**kafka-relay** is a spring-boot application that reads messages from a kafka cluster and forwards it to another kafka cluster.
+**kafka-relay** is a java package that enable reading messages from a kafka cluster and forwarding them to another kafka cluster.

 ```mermaid
 flowchart TD;